Guadalquivir: Between Seville and Sanlúcar de Barrameda

+Upstream to Córdoba

+In medieval times, the Guadalquivir was navigable for barges from Seville up to Córdoba.
+In the city, there were piers at the Albolafia mill and near the Martos Mill.
+The bulky wool transports often left from the Cortijo Rubio pier about 15 km downstream.
+In medieval times, the river transport between Sevilla and Córdoba was managed by the Barqueros de Córdoba.

+In medieval times, the navigable river gave Córdoba a cost advantage.
+It had relatively cheap transport to the sea, and thence to the world markets.
+Main imports like iron and wood, were also cheaper in Córdoba than in cities that lacked aquatic transport.
+During the 16th century, the silting up of the Guadalquivir became ever more serious and started to halt navigation on the river.
+In 1524 Fernán Pérez de Oliva made a famous speech about navigation between Sevilla and Córdoba.

+The use of the river section between Córdoba and Sevilla as a power source, was another reason for the decline of navigation on this section of the river.
+The weirs that stored water in order to guarantee a steady power supply for water mills, directly hindered navigation.
+There were openings in the weirs, but their passage caused much damage to the barges.
+The weirs also led to raising the river bed.
+Perez de Oliva proposed to build locks in these weirs as a preliminary measure to restore navigation.
+In the end, the above developments put an end to inland navigation in the area.

+The iconic Albolafia is a hydropowered scoop wheel.
+It was originally built by the Romans and lifted water from the river to the nearby Alcázar gardens.
+It was also used to mill flour.

 Flooding

-The Guadalquivir River Basin occupies an area of 63,085 km² and has a long history of severe flooding.
+The Guadalquivir River Basin occupies an area of 63,085 km2 and has a long history of severe flooding.

 During the winter of 2010 heavy rainfall caused severe flooding in rural and agricultural areas in the provinces of Seville, Córdoba and Jaén in the Andalusia region.
 The accumulated rainfall in the month of February was above 250 mm, double the precipitation for Spain for that month.
 In March 2010 several tributaries of the Guadalquivir flooded, causing over 1,500 people to flee their homes as a result of the increased flow of the Guadalquivir, which on 6 March 2010 reached 2000 m3/s in Córdoba and 2700 m3/s in Seville.
 This was below that recorded in Seville in the flood of 1963 when 6000 m3/s. was reached.
 During August 2010, when flooding occurred in Jaén, Córdoba and Seville, three people died in Córdoba.

 Pollution

 The Doñana disaster, also known as the Aznalcóllar Disaster or Guadiamar Disaster was an industrial accident in Andalusia.
 In April 1998 a holding dam burst at the Los Frailes mine, near Aznalcóllar, Seville Province, releasing 4 to 5 e6m3 of mine tailings.
 The Doñana National Park was also affected by this event.